 If you’re thinking of giving this shade a try, make sure your stylist places a few bright highlights throughout for maximum movement and depth.

-Like a speck of white on a painting, a bright color creates the illusion that there’s more depth to your hair than really exists.
+Like a speck of white on a painting, a bright honey blonde hair color creates the illusion that there’s more depth to your hair than really exists.
 The takeaway?
 Your hair will look thicker without any extra work.

 If you’re looking for a sleek way to try out a new color, ash blonde ombre is the best hair shade we know.

-When blended with ashy blonde, the shade becomes moody silvery gray that’s unforgettable.
+When blended with ashy blonde, the shade becomes a moody smoky hair color that’s unforgettable.

-Instead of just going honey, ask your stylist for an ashy-blonde shade that just barely includes hints of honey throughout.
+Instead of just going honey, ask your stylist for an ash blonde shade that just barely includes hints of honey throughout.
 You’ll get a stunning, reflective shade.

 Are you in the market for ashy blonde hair, but not sold on any of the standard shades?
-Let us introduce you to dark roots, your new best friend.
+Let us introduce you to pastel blue, your new best friend.

 If you’re hoping to go lighter for summer but aren’t sold on a full head of blonde, brown lowlights are the right choice for you.
 It’s modern and chic without becoming excessive.
 It also looks picture-perfect framing tan or dark skin.